 In addition to the ability to show dynamic information, full glass LCD screens also offer several screen configurations and options to make sure the correct information is shown at the correct time.
 As the status of the machine changes during operation, the information and status relevant to the operator or driver will also change.
 Since LCD screens allow an almost unlimited number of screens available to the operator, the correct information can be shown to the driver or operator as needed.
 For example, generally, the operator doesn’t need to see temperature or fluid level warnings during general operation.
 However, if there is a fluid level or temperature warning, a display can automatically change screens, showing the relevant fluid level amount and the warning text to bring this to the attention of the operator.

 This is also true for cranes with advanced Load Moment Indication systems as well as backhoes with auto-dig functionality.
 For a backhoe, in the normal operating mode, the display would function as a normal instrument cluster, showing engine RPM, temperature, fuel level, etc. However, when the operator enters the auto dig functionality, the screen needs to change to show the backhoe configuration, as well as bucket depth and slope.
 This information is dynamic in nature and needs the flexibility of a display screen to present this information to the operator.

-Todays modern on and off-road equipment are implementing more sophisticated sub-systems, such as all-electric drive, auto dig, advanced LMI and ADAS systems.
-Full glass, mobile displays, such as Parker Hannifin’s PHD mobile displays provide the flexibility and resolution that are essential for the operation, diagnostics and support of these new, advanced sub systems.
+Today's modern on and off-road equipment are implementing more sophisticated sub-systems, such as all-electric drives, auto dig, advanced LMI, and ADAS systems.
+Full glass, mobile displays, such as Parker Hannifin’s PHD mobile displays provide the flexibility and resolution that are essential for the operation, diagnostics, and support of these new, advanced sub systems.

 Download Parker's Display Product Selection Guide here